 Where: ICCNC, 1433 Madison Street, Oakland

-Join with our Muslim and Christian friends to box produce, etc., for distribution to needy people in the area.
+Join with our Muslim, Christian and Unitarian friends to distribute healthy food to needy people in the area.
 Work outdoors.
-Please contact Lea Delson to sign up or with questions.
+Please contact Lea Delson at email@example.com to sign up or with questions.

 On January 29, 2022, we celebrated 20 years of advocating for interfaith understanding and friendship, and acknowledged and honored the many people who have contributed to maintaining this interfaith alliance over the years.
 This slide show was part of the celebration.
 Click HERE for the Zoom event recording.